McGovern7/portfolio-app-backend/README.md

 # Portfolio App Backend
-A FastAPI backend which manages the data for the tarkov-project section of my portfolio

-## TARKOV APP DESCRIPTION
+## PORTFOLIO APP DESCRIPTION
-This app provides a space for players of the game Escape from Tarkov to store the ammo they have found, and view the ammo's advance data.
-The storage tab can be accessed after registering an account and loggin in.
+This repository provides a space for me to host my portfolio, along with any relevant Full-Stack React projects.
+The app is a multipage react-app utilizing advanced features to showcase my frontend development skills.

+It is paired with a backend which, for now, contains the API content needed for my tarkov-app.

+## Related Repositories
+- <a href="https://github.com/McGovern7/portfolio-app-frontend" target="_blank">Portfolio App Frontend</a>

 ## Environment
 This portfolio app backend is initiated through the following steps